Nallantli/Sono/README.md

 ## Overview

-Sono is a high-level programming language developed with linguistic capabilities in mind.
+Sono is a high-level object-oriented and procedural scripting language developed with linguistic capabilities in mind.
 For that it supports multiple operators revolving around phonological analysis based upon distinctive features.

 While the included file [hayes.tsv](assets/hayes.tsv) is used for the example codes under [examples/](examples), the use may load any set of qualities for the distinctive features so long as the same set of distinctive features is used.
 Currently the features supported are: